Because you want the team to be flu-free

 Couriers will deliver on the mornings – Monday and Tuesday (before 9am).
 All other working days the equipment will be delivered the day before.

 Customer to complete booking form or send an email to the mailbox if they’ve already completed the form.

 We’ll post the vouchers out within two days of confirmation.
 Once posted, we’ll email to confirm they’ve been dispatched.

 There’s no minimum order for voucher and no postage charge.

 ^ Lines are open 8am to 6pm Monday to Friday.
 We may record or monitor our calls.

-Bupa Occupational Health Services is provided by Bupa Insurance Limited.
+Bupa occupational health services is provided by Bupa Insurance Limited.
 Registered in England and Wales No. 3956433.
 Bupa Insurance Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.
 Arranged and administered by Bupa Insurance Services Limited, which is authorised and regulated by the Financial Conduct Authority.
 Registered in England and Wales No. 3829851.
-Registered office: Bupa House, 15-19 Bloomsbury Way, London WC1A 2BA.
+Registered office: 1 Angel Court, London, EC2R 7HJ.